researchanddesire/public-lkbx-recovery/README.md

 git checkout .
 ```

-This will revert all your local changes and restore the `firmware.bin` file.
+This will revert all your local changes and restore the `.pio/build/production/firmware.bin` file.

-### Serial port not found / No serial data

-It is very likely that if you're in this situation, platformio cannot communicate with your LKBX.
-This can usually be resolved by power cycling your LKBX.

-However, this requires opening the back of your device and unplugging the battery.
-If you're not comfortable doing this, please don't attempt it.
-Contact R&D for further assistance.

-Support@ResearchAndDesire.com

-### The port doesn't exist
+### Error:  The port doesn't exist

 Make sure no other program is using the serial port.
 If you're on Windows, you can check this in the Device Manager.
 If you're sure no other program is using the serial port, try unplugging and plugging the LKBX back in.